srl-labs/learn-srlinux/docs/get-started.md

 SR Linux packs a lot of unique features that the data center networking teams can leverage.
 Some of the features being truly new to the networking domain.
-The goal of this portal is to introduce SR Linux to the visitors by demonstrating those features in an interactive and educational way.
+The goal of this portal is to introduce SR Linux to the visitors through the interactive tutorials centered around SR Linux services and capabilities.

 We believe that learning by doing yields the best results.
 With that in mind we made SR Linux container image available to everybody without any registration or licensing requirements :partying_face: